Canada Day is around the corner, and I was thinking about everything I’m grateful for here in my new province of Saskatchewan.

 Here’s the deal

 Are you interested in joining me on this journey of discovery?
 Is your family from Saskatchewan?
 Want to know more?
-Check out my contest here and please, if you know someone else who’d be interested, send this info to them.
+Check out my contest here (link removed) and please, if you know someone else who’d be interested, send this info to them.
 I have no idea what I’ll find or who I’ll meet, so I invite you to join me on this genealogical journey.
 Please follow me at the sign in below.